-- 9.1.1 The Medical Staff shall have the responsibility to formulate, review at least biennially, and recommend to the Board any Medical Staff bylaws, rules, regulations, policies, procedures, and amendments as needed.
+- 9.1.1 The MEC or any MEC-designated committee of the Medical Staff shall have the responsibility to formulate, review at least biennially, and recommend to the MEC that it recommend to the Board any Medical Staff bylaws, rules, regulations, policies, procedures, and amendments as needed.
 Amendments to the bylaws and rules & regulations shall be effective when approved by the Board.
-The Medical Staff can exercise this responsibility through its elected and appointed leaders or through direct vote of its membership. - 9.1.2 Such responsibility shall be exercised in good faith and in a reasonable, responsible, and timely manner.
+The Medical Staff can exercise this responsibility through its elected and appointed leaders or through direct vote of its membership. - Such responsibility shall be exercised in good faith and in a reasonable, responsible, and timely manner.
 This applies as well to the review, adoption, and amendment of the related rules, policies, and protocols developed to implement the various sections of these bylaws.